ocaml-flambda/flambda-backend/HACKING.md

 Some of our tests are expect tests run using a custom tool called `flexpect`.
 Corrected outputs can be promoted using `make promote`.

-See `ocaml/HACKING.jst.adoc` for documentation on additional test-related targets.
-When that documentation says to run (say) `make -f Makefile.jst test-one` from the `ocaml` subdirectory, you should instead run `make test-one` from the root of the repo.
+See `HACKING.jst.adoc` for documentation on additional test-related targets.
 Here are some examples of commands you can run:

 ```
 $ make test-one TEST=typing-local/local.ml